Atlantic Walrus | Online Record Book Preview

 REMARKS Although native Inuits in Canada and Greenland have always hunted Atlantic walrus for subsistence, there has been little or no opportunity for sport hunting.
 But this has recently changed.
 Inuit communities in Canada are now allowed to sell walrus permits from their quota to sportsmen, and to guide them on hunts.
 Unfortunately for American sportsmen, they may not be imported in the U.S. because the USF&WS will not issue import permits.

-The Atlantic Walrus (free range) currently has 27 Entries listed in the SCI Record Book!
+The Atlantic Walrus currently has 28 Entries listed in the SCI Record Book!

 Once you subscribe you'll be able to access photos and full socre sheets for all of these entries.
 Plus you can filter, sort, and search through all species and entries in the SCI database.
 If you would like to subscribe now to have access to the entire database, please click here.